pmichaeljones/foundation-icons-sass-rails/README.md

-# Foundation Icon Fonts on SASS for Rails
+# Foundation Icon Fonts on SASSC for Rails

+New SASSC Implementation based on [zaiste's][4] Foundation Icons on Sass for Rails

 Current version: [Foundation Icon Fonts 3][3].